 Many good shots were captured as he ran for ten minutes solid, but this one was the most dynamic.
 It conveys his athleticism and natural beauty.
 His powerful motion makes the powder snow lift and fly at every hoof fall while a slight breeze made it move around like drifting smoke.
 Behind the horse, the Pennsylvania mountains are in far-off blue against the winter white.

-It was clearly a great day to be out with a camera and some motivated horses!
+It was clearly a great day to be out with a camera and some motivated horses who wanted to have some fun!

 Up Next: Nosey Neigh-bors #09377